Skip to content

-Pfizer – relying on the pronounced (natural) scientific know-how of its team in Austria
+Pfizer – relying on scientific Know-How of its team in Austria

 Questions posed to Prof. Robin Rumler, Country Manager Pfizer Corporation Austria